City Palace Jaipur

 City Palace Entry Fee

-The palace is separated into two - the museum and the royal family residence.
+The palace is separated into the museum and the royal family residence.
 Therefore, you need to buy two separate tickets to explore each section.
 You can also take a combined ticket to visit both parts.
-Here are the entry charges to City Palace for Indian Nationals -
+Here are the entry charges to City Palace for Indian Nationals –

 City Palace Jaipur ticket price can vary depending on the season, so be sure to check the official site for prices before visiting.

-Inside City Palace
+Attractions at the City Palace

 The decorated gates of City Palace

-This magnificent palace has three beautifully designed gates - Tripolia Gate, Virendra Pol, and Udai Pol.
-The main palace has four small gates named Pritam Niwas Chowk.
-It leads to the Chandra Mahal.
-People believe that these gates represent the four Hindu gods - Lord Vishnu, Lord Shiva, Goddess Parvati, and Lord Ganesha.
+This magnificent palace has four entrances: Tripolia Gate, Virendra Pol, Jalebi Chowk and Udai Pol.
+The main palace has four small gates, Pritam Niwas Chowk, which leads to the Chandra Mahal.
+People believe that these gates represent the four Hindu gods: Lord Vishnu, Lord Shiva, Goddess Parvati, and Lord Ganesha.
+There is a Mor Gate to symbolize autumn, a Lotus Gate to represent summer, and a Leheriya Gate to represent spring.
+Last but not least, the Rose Gate is decorated with rose carvings and symbolizes the winter season.

 Mubarak Mahal